 Netgem announced revenue of €15.4 million for the first six months of 2020, a year on year growth of €2.3 million, while net income reached €7.5 million, up from a net loss of -€2.4 million in the year ago period.

-File transfer software firm Signiant has secured what could a significant patent for the invention of “cloud-based authority to enhance point-to-point data transfer with machine learning.”
+File transfer software firm Signiant has secured what could be a significant patent for the invention of “cloud-based authority to enhance point-to-point data transfer with machine learning.”
 This pertains to establishing the fastest method for moving or accessing media files, where ML techniques incorporate historical data to build a prediction model for Signiant’s intelligent transport software to select the optimal number of parallel transport streams and select either standard TCP or Signiant’s proprietary UDP-based acceleration protocol.
 Inputs include current and historical network conditions, available compute, storage type and data set characteristics.

 Liberty Global-owned Virgin Media lost a concerning 25,600 net subscribers in the UK and Ireland during Q2 2020 where the video base withered to just under 3.9 million users, with losses of 32,500 in the core UK market partially offset by small Irish gains.
 Switzerland performed poorly among the UPC operations, where video declines totaled 15,300 in the second quarter, falling to 970,000, on top of a small loss of 6,000 in Slovakia, falling to 171,000 in total, while UPC Poland again reported strong momentum with 11,200 new video subscribers, totaling almost 1.3 million.